-Severn Cullis-Suzuki has been ‘studying’ ecology and society since she was small—from fishing for smelt on the seawall in the middle of Vancouver to visiting the Kayapo in the Southern Amazon, from visiting First Nations communities on the coast of BC to living in Toronto.
-She recognized that society and ecology were in conflict, and at age 9 started the Environmental Children’s Organization, a group of friends committed to learning and teaching other kids about environmental issues.
-They were successful in several small projects, and finally organized and fundraised to attend the 1992 Rio Earth Summit, where 12-year-old Severn delivered a powerful speech that garnered worldwide attention.
-This speech is still having an impact today, as citizens worldwide can watch it on YouTube.
+Severn has been speaking up for what she believes since she was very young.
+At age 9, she started the Environmental Children’s Organization, a group of friends committed to learning and teaching other kids about environmental issues.
+They were successful in fundraising and organizing to attend the 1992 Rio Earth Summit, where 12-year-old Severn delivered a powerful speech that garnered worldwide attention.
+For this she received the UN Environment Program’s Global 500 Award in Beijing, the following year.
+This speech is still having an impact today, as citizens worldwide are still watching it on YouTube.

 If you don’t know how to fix it, please stop breaking it!Plenary session address by Severn, age 12, to the United Nations Conference on Environment and Development, Rio de Janeiro, Brazil, June 11, 1992.